feature-hub/feature-hub/docs/guides/server-side-rendering-using-react.md

 A Feature App that, for example, needs to fetch data asynchronously when it is initially rendered, must define the Async SSR Manager as an optional dependency in its Feature App definition.
-It can then use the `rerenderAfter` method to tell the Async SSR Manager that another render pass is required after the data has been loaded.
+It uses the `rerenderAfter` method to tell the Async SSR Manager that another render pass is required after the data has been loaded.

 ```js
 const myFeatureAppDefinition = {